grindlemire/graft/README.md

 A graph-based dependency execution framework for Go.
 Nodes declare their dependencies explicitly, and the engine executes them in topological order with automatic parallelization.

+## Why?

+I don't particularly like dependency injection libraries because the existing frameworks feel too magical.
+They also rely on runtime tricks like reflection or require code gen. However in large code bases it is useful to specify dependencies as graphs rather than passing arguments everywhere and managing dependency sphaghetti.

+This library tries to provide a middle ground that has very little magic while ensuring dependencies "just show up" for the packages that depend on them.

 ## Features

 - **Type-safe nodes** — Generic `Node[T]` ensures compile-time type checking on return values